Adrian Monk: Critical reception

 Critical reviews of character Adrian Monk have been positive.
 Howard Rosenberg of the Los Angeles Times called Monk "TV's most original sleuth ever".
 In a review of the show's pilot, Tim Goodman of the San Francisco Chronicle stated: "With his history and his sympathetic but funny 'problems', he [Monk] becomes one of television's most likable characters and floats a show that is, to be frank, riddled with improbability and simplicity".
 Monk is ranked number 99 on Bravo's list of The 100 Greatest Television Characters of All Time.
 He was named one of TV's Smartest Detectives by AOL.

 Shalhoub's performance in the series has also been praised.
 Michael Sauter of Entertainment Weekly called Shalhoub's performance "original and splendid".
 Nancy Franklin of The New Yorker said that Shalhoub is "brilliant at conveying the tension between Monk's desire to conquer his disorder and his dug-in defense of his behavior".
 Michael Abernethy of PopMatters describes Shalhoub's performance as "exceptional", and Melanie McFarland of the Seattle Post-Intelligencer states that Shalhoub is a "careful and nuanced actor".
 Alan Sepinwall of the Star-Ledger described Shalhoub as "the perfect fit" for the character.

 Awards

 Shalhoub has earned various awards and nominations for his work in Monk.
 He has been nominated for the Primetime Emmy Award for Outstanding Lead Actor in a Comedy Series each year from 2003 to 2010, winning in 2003, 2005 and 2006.
 In 2003, Shalhoub won the Golden Globe Award for Best Actor – Television Series Musical or Comedy; he was nominated for the same category in 2004, 2005, 2007 and 2009.
-He received the 2004 and the 2005 Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Comedy Series, with nominations in the same category in 2003, 2006, 2007, 2008 and 2009.
+He received the 2004 and the 2005 Actor Award for Outstanding Performance by a Male Actor in a Comedy Series, with nominations in the same category in 2003, 2006, 2007, 2008 and 2009.